 China's Large Position in U.S. Treasuries

-China, which owns an estimated $1.22 trillion in U.S. Treasuries, is the number-one investor among foreign governments, according to the February 2013 figures released by the U.S. Treasury.
-This amounts to over 21% of the U.S. debt held overseas and more than 7% of the United States’ total debt load.
+China, which owned an estimated $1.263 trillion in U.S. Treasuries, is the number-one investor among foreign governments, according to the April 2014 figures released by the U.S. Treasury.
+This amounts to over 21% of the U.S. debt held overseas and about 7.2% of the United States’ total debt load.

 That may seem like a potential danger, until you consider why China is buying so much U.S. debt.
 The reason is highly technical in nature, but the short answer is that China is buying Treasuries to help depress the value of its currency (the yuan).
 A cheaper yuan makes the country's exports less expensive for foreign buyers, thereby keeping the country’s export-based economy chugging along.
 Consequently, the Chinese economy would suffer as much, if not more than, that of the United States if China were to suddenly stop buying U.S. debt.

 The bottom line: the soaring level of U.S. debt is problematic, and to many citizens the high percentage of Treasuries now owned by a rising economic rival is even more troublesome.
-Still, China there is little reason to expect that the country will engage in any actions that would amount to economic warfare.
-Individual investors would therefore be well-served to take any discussion of this issue with a grain of salt, and to construct their bond portfolios based on their own individual needs rather than broader global trends.
+While there is little reason to expect that China will engage in any actions that would amount to economic warfare, it may nonetheless be compelled to buy fewer Treasuries due to its decreasing trade surplus.